-Here are two moving waves.
+Here are two moving waves (press the play 🕑 button on the bottom left corner of the picture).
 What's different about them?
 What's the same?

 Download travelingwave.ggb

 Imagine that the dots moving up and down create the waves that are travelling to the right (as we'll see later, this is kind of like how radio waves are created).
 Here are a few things to notice: